 Retaining the improvements as existing meets the tests for physical possibility, legal permissibility and financial feasibility.
 The improvements are in fair to good condition, and the property can continue to support the existing improvements well into the future.
-However, as was presented in the Improvements Description section of this report, there are several major items of deferred maintenance, some of which require addressing in the short term in order to stabilize the building and mitigate further deterioration.
-These include reconstruction of the gables, repointing of the masonry and roof repairs, among other items.
-We have estimated that short-term cost of approximately \$2,275,000 would be required regardless of whether the existing use continues or the property is converted to an alternate use.
+However, there are several major items of deferred maintenance, some of which require addressing in the short term in order to stabilize the building and mitigate further deterioration.
+We have estimated that short-term cost of approximately \$665,000 would be required regardless of whether the existing use continues or the property is converted to an alternate use.